 Students who are suspended from the university as a result of academic misconduct, may appeal to the Appeal Panel with respect to either the appropriateness of the penalty or the finding of guilt.

-Readmission (Refer to Chapter IV - Readmission)
+Readmission (Refer to Section IV - Admission Information)